Frequently Asked Questions

 Q: How do I sign up?

 A: Signing up is easy and completely free.
 You can sign up by clicking on the "Get Started" link in the menu or in the homepage.
 Signing up gives you access to vote on both the CAN Library and our bill summary emails.
-Your first set of calls are on us.
+Our service is now completely free!

 Q: Do I have to pay to call my Representatives myself?